5 lesser-known business credit card perks

 Key takeaways

-Small-business owners and entrepreneurs can benefit greatly from having a business credit card, and for more reasons than one.
+Small business owners and entrepreneurs can benefit from opening a business credit card, for more reasons than one.
 For starters, a business credit card extends a line of credit business owners can use to improve their cash flow, and some cards even offer a 0 percent intro APR for a limited time.
+This perk can be especially helpful for business owners that need to make a major purchase — such as for inventory or equipment — that they want to pay off over time, interest-free.

-Business credit cards also make accounting for spending considerably easier, mostly because every purchase the business owner and their employees make will be fully documented on their account statement each month.
+Business credit cards also make accounting for spending considerably easier, as every purchase the business owner and their employees make will be fully documented on their account statement each month.

 But other lesser-known perks also exist and can be highly valuable for the right business owner.
-As you compare business credit cards to find the right fit, look for options that offer some (or most) of the following.
+As you compare business credit cards to find the right fit, look for options that offer some (or most) of the following business credit card perks.

 1. Free employee cards

 Many business credit cards give you the option to dish out cards to all your employees at no additional charge, which is a major plus.
 One example is the Capital One Spark Miles for Business.
-With each employee having a credit card, you’ll spend less time reimbursing employees for business purchases they had to pay for themselves.
+If each employee has their own card, you’ll spend less time reimbursing employees for business purchases they paid for themselves.
 You’ll also get a full accounting of every purchase each employee makes on your account statement each month.

 2. Accounting software integrations

-Having a way to automatically upload your business purchases into a software program will save you considerable time, as opposed to inputting that information manually.
-Plus, being able to automatically sync your credit card with accounting software means you are less prone to mistakes and other accounting issues, while in-depth reporting can help you make smarter spending decisions in the future.
+Having a way to automatically upload your business purchases into a software program can save you considerable time compared to inputting that information manually.
+Plus, being able to automatically sync your credit card with your accounting software makes you less prone to mistakes and other accounting issues, while in-depth reporting can help you make smarter spending decisions in the future.

 3. Software and service discounts

 Some business credit cards also offer annual credits for select software programs or discounts on certain kinds of services.
-The Business Platinum Card® from American Express is the best example since it offers some of the following credits and discounts for cardholders who pay its annual fee:
+The Business Platinum Card® from American Express is the best such example, since it offers some of the following credits and discounts for cardholders who pay its annual fee:

 Another similar perk is the opportunity to earn rewards on the software and services you’re already paying for.
 The American Express® Business Gold Card, for example, earns 4X points on up to $150,000 per year in two select categories your business spends the most in each billing cycle.
 Categories include advertising (purchased in the U.S. to promote your business online, on TV or radio); U.S. shipping costs; U.S. computer software, hardware and cloud data purchases made directly from select providers; airfare purchased directly from an airline; U.S. gas stations; and U.S. restaurants.